 Now this is for an AES-128 bit key.
 To crack an AES-256 bit key using the same method would take even longer.
 That said, the AES-128 bit key already takes far longer than a reasonable amount of time to crack.
 As a result, it’s been debated on the merits of using one versus another.
 While this article won’t weigh in on the “correct answer” to that question, it can be said that an argument for one over the other can also be made by external requirements.
 For example, in 2015, the NSA stopped recommending AES-128 bit keys for top secret documents, which placed a lot of attention on the AES-256 bit key.
 For what it’s worth, the actual page recommending AES-256 versus other AES bit keys was removed, which is why a Wayback Machine article is linked to above.
 Regardless of circumstances, though, the action has led to certain organizations demanding AES-256 bit keys, which for many can be a valid enough reason in itself to use it over smaller bit keys.

-AES Video Encryption at IBM Cloud Video
+AES Video Encryption at IBM Watson Media

 For those who want to start utilizing AES on their video content, a solution can be to go with a service that already uses this technology to safeguard video assets.

-At IBM Cloud Video, both content at rest and in transit is encrypted using the AES-256 bit key.
+With IBM’s video streaming and enterprise video streaming offerings, both content at rest and in transit is encrypted using the AES-256 bit key.
 Video content is stored at rest through dm-crypt using the LUKS AES-256 bit key.
 For assets in transit, during delivery, they are encrypted through AES-256 via SSL (Secure Sockets Layer).

 Encryption and video security